matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 For this reason the reply fallback can be removed from the specification without any additional deprecation period.

-An info box should be included to mention the historical use of the reply fallback, suggesting that clients may encounter such events sent by other clients and that clients may need to strip out such fallbacks.
+A suggestion for the spec PR: An info box could be included to mention the historical use of the reply fallback, suggesting that clients may encounter such events sent by other clients and that clients may need to strip out such fallbacks.

 Given clients have had enough time to implement replies completely, the overall look & feel of replies should be unchanged or even improved by this